Magic vs. Wizards Player Props Betting Odds

 |3PM

-- Kuzma, at 2.4 three-pointers made per game, averages 0.1 less than his over/under on Wednesday.
+- Kuzma has hit 2.3 three-pointers per game, which is less than his over/under in Friday's game (2.5).

 Check out all the prop bet options FanDuel has to offer!